RULE 43. SUBSTITUTION OF PARTIES

 (a) Death of a Party.

 (1) After Notice of Appeal is Filed.
-If a party dies after a notice of appeal has been filed or while a proceeding is pending in the supreme court, the decedent's personal representative may be substituted as a party on motion filed with the supreme court clerk by the representative or by any party.
+If a party dies after a notice of appeal has been filed or while a proceeding is pending in the supreme court, the decedent's personal representative may be substituted as a party on motion filed with the clerk of the supreme court by the representative or by any party.
 A party's motion must be served upon the personal representative in accordance with Rule 25.
 If the decedent has no personal representative, any party may seek appointment of a personal representative or move to substitute another appropriate party.
 If no action is taken to substitute the decedent's personal representative or other appropriate party, the appeal must be dismissed unless otherwise ordered by the court.

-(2) Before Notice of Appeal is Filed -- Potential Appellee.
+(2) Before Notice of Appeal is Filed—Potential Appellee.
 If a party against whom an appeal may be taken dies after entry of a judgment or order in the district court but before a notice of appeal is filed, an appellant may proceed as if death had not occurred.
 After the notice of appeal is filed, substitution must be in accordance with paragraph (a) (1).

-(3) Before Notice of Appeal is Filed -- Potential Appellant.
+(3) Before Notice of Appeal is Filed—Potential Appellant.
 If a party entitled to appeal dies before filing a notice of appeal, the decedent's personal representative, or, if there is no personal representative, the decedent's attorney of record, may file a notice of appeal within the time prescribed by these rules.
 After the notice of appeal is filed, substitution must be in accordance with paragraph (a) (1).

 (b) Substitution for a Reason Other Than Death.
 If a party needs to be substituted for any reason other than death, the procedure prescribed in paragraph (a) (1) applies.